jayr1867/language_omegle/README.md

   - For more details, please visit the repo [here](https://github.com/jayr1867/language_omegle_server).

 ## How to use this application?

-- Click the Deployed URL link to visit the website.
+  Click the Deployed URL link to visit the website.
 Enter a room name and hit the Join Room button.
-  Switch to a different browser and use the same URL and enter the same room name, for eg: Room1 and join the room.
+  Switch to a different browser (or, send a link and the room name to friend) and use the same URL and enter the same room name, for eg: Room1 and join the room.
 You would see two screens with two videos streaming at the same time.
 There is a disconnect button for you to disconnect from the live video streaming.
+  There could only be at max two participants in a room, since we want to make it like Omegle.

 ## What does your application do?